Top 10 food and drink things to do in Barcelona

 Browsing the stands at Boqueria Market

 Barcelona’s most famous produce market is Boqueria, off Las Ramblas in El Raval.
-Marvel at the colourful pyramids of fruit and vegetables, and stalls loaded with fresh fish and meat, then recharge at in-house tapas bars like Pinotxo or El Quim.
-Boqueria Market Website
+Marvel at the colorful pyramids of fruit and vegetables, and stalls loaded with fresh fish and meat, then recharge at in-house tapas bars like Pinotxo or El Quim.

 Modern Spanish cuisine at Comerç 24